-Net Changes in Fund Balances - Total Governmental Funds \$ (60,680) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures when purchased.
+Net Changes in Fund Balances - Total Governmental Funds \$ 106,070 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures when purchased.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
-This is the amount of depreciation (\$(418,737)) in the current period.
-(418,737) Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-703,752 Governmental funds report bond discounts as expenditures.
+This is the amount that depreciation (\$(420,657)) exceeds capital outlay (\$37,620) in the current period.
+(383,037) (000,001) Repayment of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+728,752 Governmental funds report bond discounts as expenditures.
 However, in the Statement of Activities, the cost of bond discounts are allocated based over the life of the bonds as amortization expense.
 This is the amount of amortization in the current year.
 (4,932) The deferred outflow of resources for the refunding of debt is recognized as a component of interest expense in the Statement of Activities, but not in the governmental funds.
 This is the amount of current year interest.
-(36,054) In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when due.
+(36,054) In the Statement of Activities, interest is accrued on outstanding bonds; whereas in governmental funds, interest expenditures are reported when 7.750 due.
 This is the net amount between prior year and current year accruals.
-6,565 Change in Net Position of Governmental Activities \$ 189,914
+7,753 Change in Net Position of Governmental Activities \$ 418,552

-Colonial Country Club Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL GENERAL FUND For The Year Ended September 30, 2018
+Colonial Country Club Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL -GENERAL FUND

+For The Year Ended September 30, 2019